symfony/symfony-docs/README.md

 This is not needed for contributing, but it's useful if you would like to debug some issue in the docs or if you want to read Symfony Documentation offline.

+> [!NOTE]
+> The application that builds the Symfony Docs does not support Windows.
+Windows
+> users should build the docs using a Linux distribution via [WSL](https://learn.microsoft.com/windows/wsl/).

 ```bash
 $ git clone git@github.com:symfony/symfony-docs.git